 - 8 ounces feta cheese softened

 - 3 teaspoons heavy cream more as needed

 Prepare and Roast The Tomatoes

-- Preheat oven to 325° and line a large rimmed baking sheet with parchment.
+- Preheat oven to 325° and line a large baking sheet with parchment.

-- In a medium bowl, toss the halved tomatoes with the brown sugar, olive oil, Herbes de Provence, salt and pepper.
-Using a wooden spoon, stir until the tomatoes are very well coated.
+- Toss the halved tomatoes in a medium bowl with brown sugar, olive oil, herbes de Provence, sea salt, and pepper.
+Stir until the tomatoes are very well coated.

-- Turn the tomato mixture out onto the parchment and turn every tomato halve so that the cut side is facing up.
+- Turn the tomato mixture onto the parchment and position every tomato halve so that the cut side faces up.
 Try to group them in the middle of the baking sheet so they are very near one another.

 - Roast the tomatoes for 30 minutes.
 Prepare the crostini while the tomatoes are roasting.